gigerlin/easyRPC/README.md

 This tiny library allows to easily invoke methods on remote objects from a web browser via an HTTP request.
 It uses the browser native fetch function (cf. [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API "Fetch API") for browser compatibility).
 Polyfills are provided for browser which do not support fetch or Promise.

 Communication from the server to the clients is also supported via the native HTML5 EventSource (also known as Server-Side Event, SSE).
 This allows the server to invoke methods on client objects.
 The example provided is a very simple chat application.
+Polyfill can be found for browser that do not support EventSource.

 Since it is based on pure HTTP, it should pass through main corporate firewalls.